shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

 # Data-Structures-and-Algorithm
 ## Datatypes
 ### 🎯Primitive Data Types
+ Data elements are arranged in a sequential manner.

 ✔ Integer: Whole numbers without a fractional part (e.g., -3, 0, 42).

 ✔ Floating-point: Numbers with a fractional part (e.g., 3.14, -0.001, 2.0).